 In general, what was the most interesting and exciting part of specimen and what did you learn about your Type Crit buddy’s typeface.

 Please don't forget to CC me on all the critique email exchanges.
-I'll be away and will not be able to comment but will check to make sure that everyone did their work, was polite, and helpful.
+I may not be able to comment throughout the week but will check to make sure that everyone did their work, was polite, and helpful.

 You're not responsible to critique work that was not received on time and neither are you responsible for people's missing feedback.